Home Store Help/FAQs Contact Us Inside Flyer Magazine FlyerTalk.com Search our site:

 After Work

 There's really no after work, as frequent flyer miles command my attention 6 or 7 days a week.
-But when I can, you'll find me at the lake tearing up on a waverunner (Polaris and Sea Doo), sailing with Dennis (Dennis being the first printer we had for our magazine) off Key West on his 54 foot sailboat, or relaxing with a good book - not deep thinking stuff, but the usual big sellers: Clancy, Grisham, etc. A great business book is Only the Paranoid Survive, by Andy Grove, recommended to me by the President of the American AAdvantage program.
+But when I can, you'll find me on the ATVs or pushing snow on the snowmobiles at the ranch, or relaxing with a good book - not deep thinking stuff, but the usual big sellers: Clancy, Grisham, etc. A great business book is Only the Paranoid Survive, by Andy Grove, recommended to me by the President of the American AAdvantage program many years ago.
 Also, I'm usually weeding my herb garden or thinking of a new project to demolish my house.
-Recent projects included converting a bay of the garage to a glass ceiling (gone are the roof joists) reading/sun room and my favorite - building a built-in outdoor grill some 4 feet by 9 feet in size).
+Recent projects included converting a bedroom to Julia's Cantina, which features my personal collection of 147 different kinds of tequila and I'm building an authentic Moroccan patio to display the various antiques I've brought back from there over the years (Marrakech is one of my faves in the whole world).
 In the winter I try to sneak away to Breckenridge for my version of speed skiing.
 I love the sport, although I'm far more fearful of the bumps as I get older.
 But then again, who's getting older.

 Give Me Food

 I subscribe to three major food groups: Mexican, Chinese/Thai and Italian.
 Luckily, I've met some great people in cities all over the world that have showed me where to fill up.
-Some of my favorites are Zum See in Zermatt Switzerland (on the mountain), Ermitage in Zurich Switzerland, Cafe Pierpont in Salt Lake City, Thai on the Water in London, Marten Trotzig in Stockholm Sweden just to name a few.
-My overall favorite restaurant is Mi Casa Restaurant in Cabo.
-Located by the zocalo (town square), it is in an old Mexican church with indoor and outdoor seating.
+Some of my favorites are Zum See in Zermatt, Switzerland (on the mountain), Ermitage in Zurich, Switzerland, Thai on the Water in London, Marten Trotzig in Stockholm, Sweden just to name a few.
+My overall favorite restaurant is Pancho's in Cabo.
+Located by the zocalo (town square), it has an old and traditional feel to it with indoor and outdoor seating and the largest tequila collection in Cabo.
 The ceiling is open to the sky and is a really great atmosphere.
-Strolling musicians and a nice private bar.
+Strolling musicians off the street and I'm very happy there.
 But if there is one thing I truly crave, it is eating onion rings at the counter at any Hard Rock Cafe.
 Thinking of food, I'm always looking for new recipes, so if you have any, email them to me.

 Wheels

 I'm a self confessed Mac addict.
-I own a PowerPC, PowerBook, Newton and almost anything else that Mac has ever made.
+I've owned a PowerPC, PowerBook, Newton and almost anything else that Mac has ever made.
 In the early days of the business, I would donate free awards to my Mac user group for auction.
 Proceeds were used to send someone to MacWorld each year.
 This was my way of saying thanks to the machine.
 I'm convinced that, without Macintosh, I wouldn't be in business today.
-In these offices, we have about 40 Macs (including our Apple Internet Server for our company intranet, IntraFlyer) and one lonely PC, which we only use to run a credit card communication program.
-Išve a new Ti and wouldnšt think of owning anything but.
-Now if only Steve Jobs could come up with something to replace my old Newton (I've got a Palm only temporary until Apple comes up with something similar - again).
+In these offices, we have about 40 Macs (including our Apple Internet Server for our company intranet, IntraFlyer) and two lonely PCs, which we use to run a credit card communication program and do cross browser tests on Web site projects.
+I've a new PowerBook and wouldn't think of owning anything but.
+But, the thing that I prize the most is my iPhone.
+There is nothing I've bought from Apple over the years that has been so valuable as this jewel.
+Already have my order in for the 3GS.

 My Miles and My Points